cooknat/story-paths-extra/README.md

 Some shortcuts were taken to facilitate completion of the task within a shorter time.
 These were as follows:

 * User input was not parsed for validity or special characters The implication of this is that some non-alphanumeric characters may cause errors, specifically those used in URLS, for example percent, and leading question marks.
 Pairs of double quotes cause the story to reset to the start.
+They can also submit a blank string meaning that branch of the story is effectively closed off as it does not generate a clickable link.
 * Limited CSS
   A particular implication of this is that long words don't wrap within their grid square, and long sentences don't scroll or resize.
 * Possible issue with repeated input